guildantix/eq-nag/guides/quick-share.md

 **NOTE** *If the author of the quick share sends the same trigger (for example: they fixed an audio trigger), that trigger will be updated and will not be duplicated.
 Updated triggers will be denoted with the orange cloud icon demonstrated in the screenshot.*

-## Deleting Trigger Folders

-This function has changed.
-Originally, triggers that are contained in the hierarchy of the deleted folder would be orphaned but still remain.
-Now, all triggers in the hierarchy will be deleted.